kyc30090/Starships/README.md

 # Starships
+## App is deployed online
+App is now dockerized and available for testing at https://starships.azurewebsites.net

 ## [Backend](API) is using .NET 6 Web API
 ## [Frontend](client) is using React with Material UI (MUI) for base components and stylings.